marado/yarn.social/about.md

 ## A brief history

-Yarn.social was originally created around July 2020 when [James Mills](https://prologic.shortcircuit.net.au) the creator and original author of many of the software components was looking for decentralised social media alternatives (_probably for the umpteenth time!_) came across an interesting spec and some software was found around a [very simple file format called Twtxt](https://twtxt.readthedocs.org).
+Yarn.social was originally created around July 2020 when [James Mills](https://prologic.shortcircuit.net.au) the creator and original author of many of the software components was looking for decentralised social media alternatives (_probably for the umpteenth time!_) and came across an interesting spec and some software was found around a [very simple file format called Twtxt](https://twtxt.readthedocs.org).

-As a former Facebook Inc. engineer, James was acutely aware of the negative impacts 'traditional' social media has on not only individuals but community as a whole.
+As a former Facebook Inc. engineer, James was acutely aware of the negative impacts "traditional" social media has on not only individuals but community as a whole.

-James quickly set out to try out a few clients such as [twet](https://github.com/quite/twet) and eventually started building one himself in the form of a web application with a web interface.
+James quickly set out to try out a few clients such as [twet](https://github.com/quite/twet) and eventually started building one himself in the form of a web application.
 Suddenly the first (_of what is now many_) Yarn.social pods was born and [twtxt.net](https://twtxt.net) was launched on the 20 July 2020.

 Since then the project has developed through several growth phases.
-Including but not limited to : rebranding, collaboration in the open source community and many self-hosted independent pods.
+Including but not limited to; rebranding, collaboration in the open source community and many self-hosted independent pods.

 ## Why Yarn.social?